SMTG-Bham/surfaxe/README.md

 Surfaxe is free to use under the [sort licence out, probably MIT].
 Please cite [add link] if you use it in your research.

 ## Detailed requirements
-Slabaxe is compatible with python 3.something+ and requires the following packages:
+Surfaxe is compatible with python 3.something+ and requires the following packages:

 * Pymatgen
 * Pandas